Andy Kravitz: Career

 In 1992, Kravitz played with Kris Kross on Totally Krossed Out, and with former Fleetwood Mac guitarist and singer Rick Vito on his debut solo album, King of Hearts, on the songs "Desireé" and "Honey Love".
 In 1993, he produced Urge Overkill's fourth album, Saturation.
-In 1995, Kravitz played with Joan Osborne on her second album, Relish, and co-produced Dishwalla's debut album, Pet Your Friends.
+In 1995, Kravitz played with Joan Osborne on her debut album, Relish, and co-produced Dishwalla's debut album, Pet Your Friends.
 In 1996, he played with Cypress Hill on their EP, Unreleased and Revamped.
 In 1998, Kravitz played with Imogen Heap on her debut album, iMegaphone.
 In 1999, he co-produced Simon Townshend's album, Animal Soup.

 In 2000, Kravitz co-produced Juliana Hatfield's fourth album, Beautiful Creature.
 In 2010, he played with a local free jazz group formed by Warren Cuccurullo called Theoretical 5 in Mar Vista, Los Angeles with Frank Zappa alumni Arthur Barrow (bass), Tommy Mars (keyboards, vocals), and Larry Klimas (saxophone).
 In 2011, Kravitz collaborated with Michael Tearson and Tom Hampton on Tearson's debut album, Stuff That Works.